pinoyGitHub/Getting-And-Cleaning-Data-Project/codebook.md

 ##  Raw Data Set:

-The project is based on Human Activity Recognition Using Smartphones, Complete descriptions can be access at : [Human Activity Recognition Using Smartphones ](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones ).
+The project is based on Human Activity Recognition Using Smartphones, Complete descriptions can be accessed at : [Human Activity Recognition Using Smartphones ](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones ).

 The  data can be downloaded  [here](Human Activity Recognition Using Smartphones )